Collegeville/CW20/WorkshopResources/WhitePapers/WhitePaperList.md

 1. The `Gemfile` at the top dir was added so that `bundle exec jekyll ...` commands will produce *something* locally.
 These won't produce properly themed site but are sufficient to do most testing locally before committing.

+1. Better approach: Use jekyll *collections* instead.

+   * Define different collections for white-papers, presentations, etc.
+   * Each member of a collection will have an associated `.md` file.
+Submitters can still submit `.pdf` or `.pptx`, etc. but they are also obligated to create tiny `.md` YML frontmatter-only companion files, which would be a lot more flexible than trying to encode key information in the names of the files.
+Then, liquid logic to create autogend lists is very easy.

 #### [Back to Main Page](../../index.md)